ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/aws/updating-ams-with-cloudformation.md

+---
-# Updating AMS with CloudFormation
+title: Updating AMS with CloudFormation
+sidebar_position: 4
+---

 If you have installed Ant Media Server with Cloudformation and then want to update it, simply follow the steps below.